vdbergh/vtjson/README.md

     ```python
     __validate__(self, object, name, strict=False)
     ```
+    This is how internally the `union` and `regex` schemas are implemented.
   - A Python type.
 In that case validation is simply done by checking membership.
   - A `list` or a `tuple`.
 Validation is done recursively.
   - A dictionary.
 Validation is done recursively for the items.